 If you want to become a great speaker easily, conveniently, and quickly, FrippVT can help.
-Take a complimentary test drive of this interactive, web-based platform and enjoy three free chapters on Stories, Openings and Sales: http://frippvt.com
+Take a complimentary test drive of this interactive, web-based platform and enjoy three free chapters on Stories, Openings, and Sales: Take your trial!

-“For the past five years, you have helped me design, script, and deliver all my important presentations.
-Each year the Blue Diamond Growers meeting is very important.
-Each year the events and my speeches get better.
-Thanks to your speech coaching help this year, I had growers tell me it was the best President’s speech ever given at Blue Diamond!
+“For the past eight years, you have helped me design, script, and deliver all my important presentations.
+Every year the Blue Diamond Growers meeting is very important.
+At these events with your speech coaching help my speeches get better.
+This year, I had growers tell me it was the best President’s speech ever given at Blue Diamond!
 There were dozens of comments saying my speech was a great balance of humor and information.
 Thank you for making it great!”

 – Mark Jansen, President, Blue Diamond Growers